 Visa processing times vary widely depending on the country and time of year.
 Some applications undergo lengthy background checks.
 ISS suggests scheduling your appointment upon receipt of your I-20 or DS-2019, not sooner.
 U.S. consulates and embassies will issue F-1 and J-1 visa stamps no earlier than 120 days prior to the start date listed on the I-20 or DS-2019.
 Once you receive your visa, you may enter the U.S. no earlier than 30 days prior to the program start date.

-*Canadian citizens are exempt from Step 3, but must present their valid passport, I-20 or DS-2019, and SEVIS fee payment receipt at the port of entry to the U.S., as well as obtain an I-94 arrival record annotated by class of admission (F-1 or J-1).
+*Canadian and Bermudian citizens are exempt from Step 3, but must present their valid passport, I-20 or DS-2019, and SEVIS fee payment receipt at the port of entry to the U.S., as well as obtain an I-94 arrival record annotated by class of admission (F-1 or J-1).

 Step 4: Arrival to the U.S.